picotech/picosdk-ps5000-matlab-examples/README.md

 #### Mac OS X

 * Visit our [Downloads page](https://www.picotech.com/downloads) and download the PicoScope Beta for Mac OS X application.
-Contact our Technical Support Team for further information.
+Contact our [Technical Support Team](https://github.com/picotech/picosdk-ps5000-matlab-examples#obtaining-support) for further information.

 ### Programmer's Guides

-You can download the Programmer's Guides providing a description of the API functions for the relevant PicoScope or PicoLog driver from our [Documentation page](https://www.picotech.com/library/documentation).
+You can download the Programmer's Guide providing a description of the API functions for the ps5000 driver from our [Documentation page](https://www.picotech.com/library/documentation).

 ## Obtaining support